Wings-Of-Disaster/Wings-Of-Disaster.github.io/_pages/about.md

 ## **📢 Actively Seeking 2026 Fall PhD Positions**

-<span style="color:red;">I am actively looking for PhD opportunities starting Fall 2026.
-Prospective advisors and research groups interested in multimodal AI, distributed learning, and large model inference are welcome to contact me.</span>
+<span style="color:red;">I am actively seeking PhD opportunities starting Fall 2026.
+I would be thrilled to work with prospective advisors and research groups focusing on multimodal retrieval and generation and reasoning with multimodal large language models, and I warmly welcome any chance to discuss research ideas or potential projects.</span>

 ## Research Interests